General Team Info

 Attendance at each event, practice, and race is completely optional.
 Students and coaches can participate to the level that interests them.
 The NICA program encourages participation for competition or just for experience, adventure, friendships, etc.

 To get the most out of the training and team experience, we recommend that students and coaches participate in as many events and practices as possible, and highly encourage each student to compete in at least one race–but it is not required.
-See our 2022 Season page for this season’s anticipated schedule.
+See our “Season” webpage for our current schedule.

 YES!
 Students and potential coaches are allowed to attend ONE team event or practice without officially registering.
 But, they must complete the appropriate waiver found at nationalmtb.org.
 Note that there are separate ones for students and adults.